 - This form is only for the purpose of making a submission on the Plan.
-It is NOT for making a 1. further submission (i.e. in support or opposition to an original submission) or for making a submission on a resource consent or on Council's Annual Plan. - It is not mandatory to use either the cover or content sheet of this form, however your submission must be in writing and provide the necessary information as indicated on the form, e.g., what is supported or opposed, the reason why and the decision sought, contact details, etc. - Council cannot accept a submission that does not clearly indicate what a submitter wishes Council to do (i.e. Council makes a decision to refuse, amend or accept the changes).
+It is NOT for making a further submission (i.e. in support or opposition to an original submission) or for making a submission on a resource consent or on Council's Annual Plan. - It is not mandatory to use either the cover or content sheet of this form, however your submission must be in writing and provide the necessary information as indicated on the form, e.g., what is supported or opposed, the reason why and the decision sought, contact details, etc. - Council cannot accept a submission that does not clearly indicate what a submitter wishes Council to do (i.e. Council makes a decision to refuse, amend or accept the changes).
+Please include specific recommendations if amendments are sought.
+Council also cannot accept a submission that does not relate specifically to the Plan Change.
+In these cases, the submission may be considered 'Out of Scope' and may not be considered further.